Skip to main content

 Working while on an F-1 visa is highly regulated in the United States.
 F-1 students must be very clear about where they can work, how much and for how long before they pursue employment.

 Our International Student Employment website provides all the details on all employment options F-1 degree-seeking students have.
-Your International Student and Scholar advisor can answer any questions you have.
+Sonoma State's International Student and Scholar advisor can answer questions regarding international student employment.

 These are possible employment opportunities for F-1 degree-seeking students: